tejlibre/ActionFPS-Book/tutorial.md

 The ActionFPS portal supports both games.
 It collects game information from "Aura" servers, which run for both ActionFPS and AssaultCube.

+#### Which game to choose?

 ActionFPS Game is still in beta testing phases, so does not have activity yet.
+Help us [test it](/testing.md) but use AssaultCube in the while.

 ### Start here